Lewandowski record as Bayern moves top in Bundesliga

 Bayern, the seven-time defending champion, moved one point clear of Freiburg, which kept pace by beating Leipzig 2-1.

-Borussia Dortmund escaped with a 0-0 draw at Schalke, which dominated their Ruhr derby for long periods.
+The nature of the performance will increase the pressure on Dortmund coach Lucien Favre, whose side has only two wins in eight games across all competitions.

+“They only got through once or twice, but there was no one in the penalty area who could put the thing in,” Schalke goalkeeper Alexander Nübel said of the visitors’ toothless attack.

 Schalke was left to rue a potential penalty call after Thorgan Hazard appeared to block the ball with his arm.
 There was no intervention from the video assistant referee.

+“We can take a lot of good from the game, just not the best – the three points,” Schalke coach David Wagner said.

 Also, Hoffenheim won at Hertha Berlin 3-2, and Paderborn enjoyed a 2-0 win over Fortuna Düsseldorf.